 2. By phone – The Council’s call centre number is 020 8489 1000.
 All Enforcement calls are handled by our call centre

-3. By letter – you can write to me or the “Enforcement Service” at Lee Valley Technopark, Ashley Road, Tottenham Hale, London N17 9LN
+3. By letter – you can write to the “Enforcement Service” at Lee Valley Technopark, Ashley Road, Tottenham Hale, London N17 9LN

 4. In person at any of the Council’s Customer Service Centres.